 How it helped me

-I tend to get very confused while watching plays without audio description because I miss a lot of what is going on- just ask my friend who once had to answer my questions about a play we went to for 45 minutes afterwards.
+I tend to have lots of questions while watching plays without audio description since I miss a lot of what’s going on.
 Luckily, GalaPro eliminates that issue.
 I was able to follow along without any delays and understand what was going on, without constantly having to ask my brother what was going on.
 The character descriptions helped me the most, so I could easily figure out who was talking, and who they were talking to.

-Chicago is an awesome play, and thanks to the audio description services GalaPro provides, theatergoers with vision impairments can be included in the one-of-a-kind Broadway experience.
+Chicago is an awesome play, and thanks to the audio description services GalaPro provides, theatergoers with vision impairments can enjoy this one-of-a-kind Broadway experience.